Lymphoma is a diverse group of cancers that originate in lymphocytes – a type of white blood cell in the immune system.

 Pets with suspected lymphoma will have a variety of tests done to confirm the diagnosis, including physical exam, blood

-imaging studies and biopsy.
+tests, urinalysis, imaging studies and biopsy.
 In many cases, fine-needle aspirates of the affected area is sufficient to

 confirm lymphoma but biopsy remains as the gold standard for any cancer diagnosis.
 After confirming the diagnosis, it is